esphome/esphome-docs/components/sensor/binary_sensor_map.rst

 This platform currently supports only one measurement type: ``GROUP``, but others might get added later.
 You need to specify which type of mapping you want with the ``type:`` configuration value:

 - ``GROUP`` Each channel has its own value.
-The sensor publishes the average value for all active binary_sensors.
+The sensor publishes the average value of all active binary sensors.

 .. code-block:: yaml